15five/rocket_releaser/README.md

 - Add the ticket number in square brackets.
 - Indicate whether the release will close or fix a ticket with Closes or Fixes before the ticket number.
 -->

-QA
-default avatar image should be a penguin [ENG-1234]
 ```

 ## Using Ansible?: